-- Begin by preparing the eggshells: take a straight pin or thumbtack and poke a hole in the bottom of an eggshell.
+Begin by preparing the eggshells.
+Take a straight pin or thumbtack and poke a hole in the bottom of an eggshell.
 Continue to work the tack around the hole, enlarging it, until it is about the size of a pencil eraser.
 Insert a toothpick or skewer and work it around to break up the egg yolk.

 Once all of the eggs have been drained, rinse the inside of the shells with hot water several times.
 Place the eggshells in an oven heated to 300 F for 10 minutes to dry them out and kill any bacteria.

-- Allow the eggshells to cool while you prepare the chocolate.
+Allow the eggshells to cool while you prepare the chocolate.
 Chop it finely and place it in a microwave-safe bowl.
 Microwave in 30-second increments until melted, stirring after every 30 seconds to prevent overheating.

-- Once the chocolate is completely melted and smooth, place it in a pastry bag fitted with a round tip (make sure that the tip is small enough to fit in the holes in the eggshells.)
+Once the chocolate is completely melted and smooth, place it in a pastry bag fitted with a round tip (make sure that the tip is small enough to fit in the holes in the eggshells.)
 Alternately, place the melted chocolate in a plastic bag and snip off a small corner of the bag.

-- Stand the egg shells up in an egg carton with the holes on top.
+Stand the egg shells up in an egg carton with the holes on top.
 Pour the melted chocolate into the shells, tapping them several times to remove any air bubbles.
 Make sure that you fill the chocolate to the top of the shell.

-- Once all of the eggshells are filled with chocolate, refrigerate the carton to set the chocolate, for several hours or overnight.
+Once all of the eggshells are filled with chocolate, refrigerate the carton to set the chocolate, for several hours or overnight.

-- Once set, the chocolate eggs can be given as gifts as they are, or you can carefully unpeel them from the bottom and decorate them with melted chocolate, candied flowers, ribbons, etc.
+Once set, the chocolate eggs can be given as gifts as they are, or you can carefully peel them from the bottom and decorate them with melted chocolate, candied flowers, ribbons, etc.